tensorflow/java/docs/index.md

   </td>
 </table>

-TensorFlow for Java can run on any JVM for building, training and running machine learning models.
+TensorFlow Java can run on any JVM for building, training and running machine learning models.
 It comes with a series of utilities and frameworks that help achieve most of the tasks common to data scientists and developers working in this domain.
 Java and other JVM languages, such as Scala or Kotlin, are frequently used in small-to-large enterprises all over the world, which makes TensorFlow a strategic